-Part icular For the year ended 31 March 2021 For the year ended 31 March 2020 a) Gross amount required to be spent by the Company during the year 26.49 26.18 b) Amount spent and paid during the year 39.23 41.49 Part iculars of amount spent and paid during the year: (i) Construction / acquisition of any asset - - (ii) On purposes other than (i) above : enha noting education, including special education and employment ancing vocational skills especially among children, elderly and the rently abled and undertaking livelihood enhancement projects.
-39.23 41.49 39.23 41.49
+Particulars For the year ended 31 March 2022 For the year ended 31 March 2021 Corporate Social Responsibility expenses for the period 40.47 39.23 Gross amount required to be spent by the company during the year.
+28.80 26.49 Amount spent during the year on: (i) Construction/acquisition of any asset - - (ii) On purposes other than (i) above 40.47 39.23 The amount of excess/(shortfall) at the end of the year out of the amount required to be spent by the Company during the year 11.67 12.74 The total of previous years' shortfall amounts NA NA The reason for above shortfalls by way of a note NA NA The nature of CSR activities undertaken by the Company

+^{}Promoting education, including special education and employment enhancing vocational skills especially among children, elderly and the differently abled and undertaking livelihood enhancement projects.

-- 40 The Company has established a comprehensive system of maintenance of information and documents that are required by the transfer pricing legislation under section 92-92F of the Income Tax Act, 1961.
+- 41 The Company has established a comprehensive system of maintenance of information and documents that are required by the transfer pricing legislation under section 92-92F of the Income Tax Act, 1961.
 Since the law requires existence of such information and documentation to be contemporaneous in nature, the Company is in the process of updating the documentation for the international transactions entered into with the associated enterprises during the financial year and expects such records to be in existence latest by due date as required under the law.
-The management is of the opinion that its international transactions with the associated enterprises are at arm's length so that the aforesaid legislation will not have any impact on the standalone financial statements, particularly on the amount of tax expense and that of provision for taxation. - 41 The spread of COVID 19 has affected the business operations during the current year.
-The Company has taken various measures in consonance with Central and State Government advisories to contain the pandemic, which included temporary halting of manufacturing facility at Jammu for certain period during the year.
-The Company has carried out a comprehensive assessment of possible impact on its business operations, financial assets, contractual obligations and its overall liquidity position, based on the internal and external sources of information and application of reasonable estimates.
-The Company does not foresee any significant incremental risk to the recoverability of its assets or in meeting its financial obligations over the foreseeable future.
-Since the situation is continuously evolving, the impact assessed in future may be different from the estimates made as at the date of approval of these financial statements.
-Management will continue to monitor any material changes arising due to the impact of this pandemic on financial and operational performance of the Company and take necessary measures to address the situation.
+The management is of the opinion that its international transactions with the associated enterprises are at arm's length so that the aforesaid legislation will not have any impact on the standalone financial statements, particularly on the amount of tax expense and that of provision for taxation. - The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of property, plant and equipment, Investments, Inventories, receivables and other current assets.
+In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the Company, as at the date of approval of these financial statements has used internal and external sources on the expected future performance of the Company.
+The Company has performed sensitivity analysis on the assumptions used and based on current estimates expects the carrying amount of these assets will be recovered.
+The impact of COVID-19 on the Company's financial results may differ from that estimated as at the date of approval of these financial results.